 Are you having trouble getting up to the net especially when you’re getting really low shots down at your knees?
-If so, this blog is for you.
+If so, this article is made just for you.

-Here’s a scenario.
-You are making your way from the baseline to the non-volley zone, maybe you hit that third shot and maybe it’s a little bit higher than you thought.
+Let’s say you’re making your way from the baseline to the non-volley zone and you’ve hit your third shot a bit higher than you would have liked.

 What’s the smart shot?

 If the ball comes back to you on the higher side and you can hit it at a level trajectory or hit down on it and it will get over the net when hitting it that way, that’s a great time to take a swinging volley and drive it hard.
 Chances are, your opponent didn’t mean to do that so you should punish them for their mistake.

 If your drive works out well, meaning you received another high ball then go ahead and keep attacking.
 This is an ideal situation to stay aggressive.

 The more advanced your opponent, the more skillfully they will be able to prevent you from getting high contacts.

 When you are in the transition zone, a skillful opponent will be striving to get you to make contact with the ball at knee level or below.

 These shots are harder to deal with but not impossible.
 This is when you reach into you bag of shots and pull out a reset shot.